-For a picnic under the sun or a bite-sized party snack, these Tomato and Feta Tartlets are the perfect treat to whip up.
-A yummy and easy-to-make healthy bite, these sumptuous treats are almost effortless.
+For a bite-sized snack, these Tomato and Feta Cheese Tartlets are the perfect treat to whip up.

 - 170g plain flour